yudopr11/yupi/api.md

 - `transaction_type` options: "income", "expense", "transfer"
 - `destination_account_id` is required only for "transfer" type transactions
 - `category_id` is optional (required for "income" and "expense" types)
+- Credit card accounts will be validated to ensure sufficient credit limit for expenses

 **Success Response**: `200 OK`
 ```json